-Kadesh - A Toast to Freedom Urchatz - Washing Hands Karpas - The Appetizer Yachatz - Contemplating our Brokenness Maggid - Telling & Retelling the Story Rachtzah - Washing Hands Motzei - Gratitude for Bread Matzah - Bless the Matzah Marror - Exploring Bitterness Korech - Hillel Sandwich Shulchan Orech - Festive Meal Tzafun - Out of Hiding Bairach - Offering Gratitudes Hallel - Songs of Praise Nirtzah - Acceptance
+Kadesh - A Toast to Freedom Urchatz - Washing Our Hands Karpas - Dipping Into Spring Yachatz - Contemplating our Brokenness Maggid - Telling & Retelling the Story Rachtzah - Washing Our Hands before the Meal Motzei Matzah - Blessing Our Bread of Affliction Marror - Tasting What is Bitter Korech - Hillel Sandwich Shulchan Orech - Festive Meal Tzafun - Revealing What is Hidden Barech - Offering Gratitude Hallel - Songs of Praise Nirtzah - Acceptance

 Many sections of this Hagaddah are taken from excerpts of the Love and Rage Hagaddah, as well as the Velveteen Rabbi Hagaddah.
 All of the alternative blessings for the cups of wine were written by Sarit, and we encourage you to write and recite your own blessings as feels resonant throughout the book.
 Many of the prayers and texts in here are prayers that have been uttered for thousands of years, by Jews reflecting on their survival, their resilience, their dreams of a free and just world.
 You may notice that this Hagaddah is incomplete.
 There are some sections missing, and there are some sections added.
-Just as no journey to freedom is every fully complete, we invite you to bring yourself into this book with us.
+Just as no journey to freedom is ever fully complete, we invite you to bring yourself into this book with us.
 Engage as you wish, add your own notes, thoughts, and prayers; may each of our Passover journeys be woven together to collectively fill in the gaps.